Pup Phillips

 George Marshall "Pup" Phillips (September 24, 1895 – May 1, 1953) was an American football player and coach.

-Early years
+Early life

 Phillips was born on September 24, 1895, in Carnesville, Georgia, to George Sullivan Phillips and Elizabeth Witaker Hunsinger.

 Georgia Tech

 Phillips was a prominent center for John Heisman's Georgia Tech Golden Tornado of the Georgia School of Technology.
 He was thrice selected All-Southern.

 1916

 He was a starter for the 1916 Georgia Tech team which, as one writer wrote, "seemed to personify Heisman."
 The season included the 222 to 0 rout of Cumberland.
 Phillips that year was the first Tech center elected All-Southern.

 1917

 He was a member of Tech's first national championship team in 1917 which outscored opponents 491 to 17.
 Phillips received the Hal Nowell trophy for the most efficient play during the season.
 He left to join the American effort in the First World War as a marine just a week after celebrating the national championship.